xeraa/mod_security-log/readme.md

 # ModSecurity & Logging

-Demo code for the talk [Hands-On ModSecurity and Logging](https://speakerdeck.com/xeraa/hands-on-modsecurity-and-logging).
+Demo code for the talk [Hands-On ModSecurity and Logging](https://speakerdeck.com/xeraa/hands-on-modsecurity-and-logging). **This is insecure and generally bad code — only use it for demos and education on what not to do.**